Jonathan India Player Props: Reds vs. Padres

 Jonathan India At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 20th, and he is 107th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 56th, his on-base percentage ranks 31st, and he is 118th in the league in slugging.

-- He has gone deep in one of 28 games, and in 0.8% of his plate appearances.

-- In nine games this season (32.1%), India has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (31.0%), India has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.